stellarspot/atomspace-to-graphdb/atomspace-storage-performance/README.md

 ![Compare query requests](docs/images/perf/time_query_compare.png)

+The query requests also are described nearly linear time dependency.

+The Evaluation model for JanusGraph shows significant time increasing for larger number requests.
-The similar conclusion is for query requests.
+The similar results are showed by the Neo4j with Cypher query requests.
+Reasonable explanation could be that query requests for Native and Predicate models require only one path traversal whereas Evaluation model contains fork when it is necessary to check both paths to predicate and to object nodes.

-Note that the current work does not emulate incoming set creation and traversing which has additional impact on creation and query time.
-This should be investigated in additional work.
+It should be noted that the current work does not emulate incoming set creation and traversing through it as it is used by pattern matcher in AtomSpace.
+Incoming set emulation can introduce additional impact on both for data creation and query time performance.